sckaff/uforum/back-end/README.md

 * AdminDeleteComment()
     - Has the same functionality as DeleteCommen() but only the admin can access this function and can delete any comment.
 * SetUserAsAdmin()
     - Gives a user admin status.
-For now the method does not require admin access.
 ---